 Rehydrating ourselves in the HSBC Lounge

 We decided not to stay here as the atmosphere was too chaotic and so we moved to another lounge.
-Instead, Karen and myself went up to the HSBC lounge which proved a bit better because it wasn’t as chaotic and crowded.
+Instead, Karen and myself went up to the HSBC lounge which proved a bit better.
+Mainly, because it wasn’t as chaotic and crowded.
 This gave us the necessary headspace to relax a little and get some badly needed water to rehydrate ourself in this sauna of an airport.

 It appears that having lounge access will be a life saver for this round the world adventure.
 Being able to get unlimited access to water and access to a refuge away from the busy hustle bustle of the airport will really help keep us alive as we go from one airport to the next.